 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that the levels of our research and development expenses will increase in the current year and will consist primarily of costs related to the advancement of our ATYR1923 program into a Phase 1b/2a clinical trial and research, and other potential therapeutics based on our tRNA synthetase biology and NRP2 biology.
+We expect that the levels of our research and development expenses will increase in the current year and will consist primarily of costs related to our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis, our ATYR1923 Phase 2 clinical trial in COVID-19 patients with severe respiratory complications, and research, and other potential therapeutics based on tRNA synthetase biology and NRP2 biology.